 On a busy Saturday, there can be as many as eight meetings.
-Therefore there is never a shortage of opportunities if you want to be a place a bet in the sport.
+Therefore there is never a shortage of opportunities if you want to be a place a bet on the sport.

 There are two types of horse racing across the year.
 One is flat racing.
 This typically takes place between April and October when the weather is fair.

-The other code is national hunt racing, where horses are required to jump obstacles, either hurdles or fences across the season, which runs from October until April.
+The other type is national hunt racing, where horses are required to jump obstacles.
+These can either be hurdles or fences across the season, which runs from October until April.

-The most common and straightforward way to bet on horse racing is to choose the horse to win a particular race.
+The most common and straightforward way to bet on horse racing is to choose a horse to win a particular race.
 You can either take the odds on your horse winning at the time of striking your bet, or opt to take the starting price.

-There are many different factors to consider when selecting a horse, such as the ground, distance and weight it has to carry.
+There are many different factors to consider when selecting a horse, such as the ground, distance, and weight it has to carry.